 Crime statistics gathered at Morton College have been reported to the U.S. Justice Department's Uniform Crime Reporting System since 1992.
-The previous three years' worth of statistics are available in Appendix G or by visiting the Morton College Police Department in Building C, room 119 during normal business hours.
+The previous three years' worthof statistics is available in Appendix G or by visiting the Campus Police in building C, room 119.

-Statistical information for certain non-campus locations or property owned or controlled by Morton College, as well as public property within or immediately adjacent to and accessible from the campus, are requested from the Town of Cicero and other local police agencies.
-In some circumstances, as described in this section, the crime statistics may not be available.
+Statistical Information for specific non-campus locations or property owned or controlled by Morton College, public property within or immediately adjacent to and accessible.

+from the campus are requested from the Town of Cicero and other local police agencies.
+In some circumstances, crime statistics may not be available but are requested by the department nevertheless.
+Due to COVID guidelines, the college did not conduct offsite classes.
+Added to the main campus geography was the sports complex, which is approximately a half mile away.
+Crime statistics for the sports complex were requested and received from the Cicero Police Department.